-Access for English Language Learners (ELL) and Students with Disabilities
+Access for English Language Leaners (ELL) and Students with Disabilities

 It is important that the program meets the needs of Florida's students and teachers.
 A number of different components included in the evaluation document capture the overall quality of the program's design.
-It is important that the program design includes tiered instruction through a Multi-Tiered System of Supports (MTSS), providing access for all students including ELLs and students with disabilities.
+It is important that the program design includes tiered instruction through a Multi-Tiered System of Support (MTSS), providing access for all students including English Language Learners and students with disabilities.

-MTSS integrates instruction and intervention, which is delivered to students in varying intensities (multiple tiers) based on student need.
+A Multi-Tiered System of Support integrates the instruction and intervention, which is delivered to students in varying intensities (multiple tiers) based on student need.
 Additionally, it ensures that resources reach the appropriate students at the appropriate levels to accelerate the performance of ALL students to achieve and/or exceed proficiency.
 The program must align all tiers of instruction and intervention.